|View Weekly Course Schedule||Other interesting links:|

 including all tools and documentation, for free from

 You may use any other Java development tools too if you prefer,

 such as eclipse.

-Note that BlackBoard is not used for this course.
+Note that MyHCC is not used for this course.

-You can use HawkNet (WebAdvisor) or Florida Virtual Campus (formerly called FACTS.org) to obtain your final grade for the course.
-You can use your assigned Hawkmail (Hawkmail365) email address if you wish to discuss your grades via email.
-(Note, it may be possible to setup your Hawkmail account to forward all received emails to some outside email account; but you still must send mail from Hawkmail to discuss grades.)
+You can use HawkNet (WebAdvisor) to obtain your final grade for the course.
+You can use your assigned Hawkmail (Hawkmail365) email address or use MyHCC, if you wish to discuss your grades via email.
+(Note, it may be possible to setup your Hawkmail account to forward all received emails to some outside email account; but you still must send mail from your official HCC account to discuss grades.)